J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Superconductivity.md

 ## Gauge transformations in a superconductor
 - The gauge transformation of $\boldsymbol{A}$:
+	- Gauge symmetry: a _mathematical redundancy_ rather than anything physical
+	- Akin to _coordinate transformation_
 $$\boldsymbol{A}\to \boldsymbol{A}+\nabla \chi \qquad \varphi \to \varphi-\dot{\chi}$$
 - The corresponding transformation for the wavefunction:
 $$\psi\to \psi \exp\left( i\frac{q}{\hbar} \chi\right) \qquad \theta\to \theta+\frac{q}{\hbar}\chi$$